kAIto47802/notist/README.md

   </a>
 </h3>

-#### Watch Your Functions and Blocks of Code
+#### Watch Your Functions, Blocks of Code, or Iterations

-You can use the `notist.watch` helper either as a function decorator or as a context manager around a block of code:
+You can use the `notist.watch` helper to monitor the execution of your functions, blocks of code, or iterations.

-**Use as a decorator to monitor a function:**
+**To monitor functions:**

 ```python
 import notist